schteppe/cannon.js/README.markdown

 **0.4.2** 2012-08-06
  * Code seem stable enough to start a change log.

 ### Todo
-Ideas and todo's for developers.
-The todo's are marked with ```@todo``` in the code.
+For developers.
+The simpler todos are marked with ```@todo``` in the code.
+Github Issues can and should also be used for todos.
-* Collision/contacts between convexhulls and sphere
-* Contact reduction
-* Improved collision detection - spatial hashing, octrees or similar (Continous?)
-* Figure out good Solver base class API - make current Solver to a subclass
-* Better class structure for Constraints, Jacobian entries etc
-* ParallelSolver that uses Web Workers - splits system into independent parts and solves them in parallel - see http://www.html5rocks.com/en/tutorials/workers/basics/
-* Caching of bounding sphere radius
-* Shapes (based on ConvexHull is enough to begin with): Cone, cylinder
-* First-contact impulse forces